Hook-Nosed Sea Snake

 Hook-Nosed Sea Snake FAQs (Frequently Asked Questions)

-Is the beaked sea snake the most venomous snake?
+Is the hook-nosed sea snake the most venomous snake?

 Yes.
-It is a top 10 of the most venomous snakes in the world, with venom that is 100 times more lethal than that of any other snake.
+It is in the top 10 of the most venomous snakes in the world, with venom that is 4-8 times more lethal than that of a cobra.

-Yes, this snake species is aggressive, especially during mating season in the winter.
+Yes, this snake species is can be aggressive, especially during mating season in the winter.
 Otherwise, it only bites in self-defense or when surprised.

 Where do hook-nosed sea snakes live?